Skip to main content

 1. The Software Industry Failed Florists

-For decades, florist software was built by technologists who had never worked in a flower shop.
+For decades, florist software was built by tech people who'd never set foot behind a shop counter.
 The result?
-Expensive, complicated systems that were more burden than benefit.
-Many florists tried technology, got burned, and went back to paper.
+Expensive, baffling systems that caused more headaches than they solved.
+Loads of florists tried technology, got burned, and went straight back to paper.
+Can you blame them?

 2. High Upfront Costs